 You're also entitled to a one-time exemption from duties on the importation of your household goods (up to $10,000) and tax exemptions on the importation or local purchase of a car.

-In Panama you can have it all: a cosmopolitan capital city with one of the world’s largest financial districts…hundreds of miles of spectacular beaches…highland retreats with green valleys where the weather is spring-like, even in January and August…and as Jim and Abbe Gault can tell you, there are never any hurricanes.
+In Panama you can have it all: a cosmopolitan capital city with one of the world's largest financial districts…hundreds of miles of spectacular beaches…highland retreats with green valleys where the weather is spring-like, even in January and August…and there are never any hurricanes.

 So please, don't put off your dreams of a better, less-stressful (and lower cost) life any longer…

-Plan Now to Join us (and dozens of knowledgeable Panama experts) for the…
+Plan Now to Join us (and Dozens of Knowledgeable Panama Experts) For the only…

 International Living Fast Track Panama Conference

-Join us and discover everything you need to know about Panama to help you decide if it’s your ideal retirement or relocation destination…
+Join us to discover everything you need to know about Panama to help you decide if it's your ideal retirement or relocation destination…

-Come away with all the knowledge and contacts necessary to make your move happen with confidence.
+Come away with the knowledge and expert contacts necessary to make your move happen with confidence.